Windows Media Player 12 tricks

 1) Go to the registry path: HKEY_CURRENT_USER\Software\Microsoft\MediaPlayer\Preferences

-TagScanner Not a modification to wmp 12, but it does allow you to easily add lyrics to mp3 files as well as a host of other options for editing your tags. direct link
+Option 1: TagScanner Not a modification to wmp 12, but it does allow you to easily add lyrics to mp3 files as well as a host of other options for editing your tags. direct link

-- Shuffle will always play the same song first and then every song played after that will be randomized after that first song.
+- Shuffle bug and workaround Shuffle will always play the same song first and then every song played after that will be randomized after that first song.
 A quick fix is to make the first song 1 second of silence long and name it 0 or 1.
 I also changed the album artist to 0_ampty. ref you can download it here:

-- To keep the player from always being on top go to "now playing" and right click on the window and uncheck "Always show Now Playing on top"
+- How to disable "Always on top".
+Go to "now playing" and right click on the window and uncheck "Always show Now Playing on top"

 "%ProgramFiles(x86)%\Windows Media Player\wmplayer.exe" /Task NowPlaying ref

 - Where are the menus in the Now Playing pane?
 Great question!
-Windows Media Player is designed to be more visually compact, which is not very useful to power users like myself.
-The best workaround is to use the Alt button when in the Now Playing pane.
+Windows Media Player is designed to be more visually compact, which is not very useful to power users.
+The best workaround is to use the Alt key when in the Now Playing pane.
 It will bring up most of the options you need and remember.
-For more take a look at and familiarize yourself with the keyboard shortcuts documented here.
+For more, take a look at and familiarize yourself with the keyboard shortcuts documented here.

-- Is there a shortcut to view the Now Playing list in the Now Playing pane?
+- Is there a keyboard shortcut to view the Now Playing list in the Now Playing pane?
 Sort of.
-Use Shift+F10 then L. See also Media Player keyboard shortcuts.
+Use Shift+F10 then L. Sometimes certain songs can cause the list to disappear again.

 - How can I get my old Windows Media Player 11 icon back?
-To do this you will need to create a create a shortcut then in "properties" there is a button to change the icon.
+Create a shortcut for Windows Media Player 12.
+In "properties" there is a button to change the icon.
 You will need to use one that is in the icon format.
 You can find a great many at the Icon Archive.

 - How to start the player maximized.
 Right click on the shortcut and select Properties --> Shortcut --> Run --> in the dropdown menu select Maximized.